 You can also output other information to the shell and split up the information you provide to M-LOOP if you wish.
 The following output would also valid:

 '''

 Running experiment...
 Experiment complete.

 Checking it was valid...
 It worked.

 M-LOOP_start

 bad = False

 M-LOOP_end

+Calculating cost...
+Was 3.2.

+M-LOOP_start

+cost = 3.2

+M-LOOP_end

 '''